-For HCV antiviral treatments options in HIV/HCV coinfection, refer to Tables 6-15.
+For HCV antiviral treatments options in HIV/HCV coinfection, refer to Tables 6-14.

-The Panel recommends that HIV/HCV-coinfected patients receive the same HCV antiviral regimen as HCV-monoinfected patients except for 8 weeks with LDV/SOF, provided the patient is receiving appropriate HIV care and DDIs are addressed appropriately.
+The Panel recommends that HIV/HCV-coinfected patients receive the same HCV antiviral regimen as HCV-infected patients without HIV unless LDV/SOF is being considered, in which case a 12-week regimen should be used (instead of an 8-week regimen), provided the patient is receiving appropriate HIV care and DDIs are addressed appropriately.
 Consultation with a provider with expertise in HIV and HCV care is advised before initiating HCV treatment in an HIV/HCV-coinfected patient.
 HCV-related liver disease is a major cause of morbidity and mortality among HIV-infected patients.
 Thus, HCV antiviral treatment in all HIV-infected patients is encouraged.
-Refer to Appendix A, Table 23 and Table 24 and the product inserts for a complete list of drug interactions between HCV and HIV agents.
+Refer to Appendix A, Table 22 and Table 23 and the product inserts for a complete list of drug interactions between HCV and HIV agents.

-As a corollary, HIV status is essential pre-treatment information, as shown in Table 3, in order to ensure that patients with HIV/HCV coinfection are identified and linked to appropriate HIV care.
+As a corollary, HIV status is essential pre-treatment information, as shown in Table 5, in order to ensure that patients with HIV/HCV coinfection are identified and linked to appropriate HIV care.
 Thus, patients whose HIV status is unknown, or those who have tested negative for HIV in the past but have had subsequent exposures that could result in HIV infection, should be offered HIV testing before HCV antiviral treatment is started.